 Ken returns to the idea that both history and the laws of war are written by the victors.
 David Luban points out that a lot of international laws are written by neutral statesman, but agrees that war trials are generally performed by the winning side.
 This makes the laws of war interesting to investigate, and Luban discusses some historical examples which show how political the laws of war have been in the past.
 Ken questions how guerilla warfare factors into the ideas of war crimes.
 John and Ken further wonder whether each side simply defines the rules of war as those rules which they are more confident they can win under.
 Luban counters that there seems to be a moral core to these obviously very political rules.
 Callers discuss issues ranging from private property and war to the nature of justice in an international tribunal, as well as many historical examples of war crimes and their prosecution.

-- Polly Stryker the Roving Philosophical Reporter (Seek to 3:34) Polly Stryker explores what happens when war criminals are brought before international courts of justice, and the individual experiences of the victims dealing with their painful pasts as they testify at the Hague.
+Roving Philosophical Report (Seek to 3:34) Polly Stryker explores what happens when war criminals are brought before international courts of justice, and the individual experiences of the victims dealing with their painful pasts as they testify at the Hague.